elastic/connectors/docs/reference/redis.md

 1. `database`: Database index of Redis server/cloud.
 The type of value should be integer.
 2. `key_pattern`: Pattern of the key for searching in Redis server/cloud
-3. `_type`: Type of key in Redis server/cloud.
+3. `type_`: Type of key in Redis server/cloud.
 Supported values are HASH, LIST, SET, STREAM, STRING, ZSET

 *NOTE*:

-- `key_pattern` or `_type` is not required but any one of them is required to pass.
+- Either `key_pattern` or `type_` must be provided, but it is not necessary to include both.
+However, at least one of them must be present to proceed.

 ### Advanced sync rules examples